Hodge classes and the Jacquet-Langlands correspondence: Unitary and quaternionic unitary Shimura varieties

 There is also a canonical decomposition $\tilde{V} = V^\sharp \oplus V^\sharp_0$ of $B$-skew-hermitian spaces.
 Let

+We regard these as algebraic groups over $\Q$ by restriction of scalars.
 We then have the following diagram, which we also write out in gory detail below.
 (Here the dual notation in the right most column indicates also the notation used (locally) in \S \ref{sec:construction-nonvanishing}.)

+Here the maps $\pr$, $p$ and $q$ are the obvious projection maps.
 We write down formulas for some of the maps as well: